Bandwidth/bandwidth.github.io/voice/bxml/verbs/speakSentence.md

 Response response = new Response();

 SpeakSentence speakSentence = new SpeakSentence();
-speakSentence.Sentence = "Questo è un test";
+speakSentence.Sentence = "This is a test";
-speakSentence.Voice = "sophia";
+speakSentence.Voice = "julie";

 response.Add(speakSentence);